Skip to main content

 A) Supervised Learning

-Supervised learning is an algorithm that learns from labeled training data to help machines predict the output.
+Supervised learning is an algorithm that learns from labeled training data to enable machines to predict their output.
 It deals with the unlabelled data.
 It is a subcategory of machine learning and artificial intelligence.

 B) Unsupervised Learning

-Unsupervised learning uses machine learning algorithms to cluster and analyze hidden patterns in input data without regard to output.
+Unsupervised learning utilizes machine learning algorithms to cluster and analyze hidden patterns in input data, regardless of the output.
 It allows users to perform more complicated tasks compared to supervised learning.
-Unsupervised learning algorithms include neural networks, clustering, anomaly detection, and more.
+Unsupervised learning algorithms encompass neural networks, clustering, anomaly detection, and other techniques.

 Comparison Between Deep Learning and Machine Learning